d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/index.md

-As we will see in this chapter, when treating each word or subword as an individual token, the representation of each token can be pretrained on a large corpus, using word2vec, GloVe, or subword embedding models.
+As we will see in this chapter, when treating each word or subword as an individual token, the representation of each token can be pretrained using word2vec, GloVe, or subword embedding models on large corpora.
 After pretraining, representation of each token can be a vector, however, it remains the same no matter what the context is.
 For instance, the vector representation of "bank" is the same